NawfalSEGHIR/NawfalSEGHIR/README.md

 📫 How to reach me : nawfal.seghir@gmail.com  // https://www.linkedin.com/in/nawfal-seghir/

-'Without data, you’re just another person with an opinion' Edwards Deming
+------- Without data, you’re just another person with an opinion' Edwards Deming -------